rxue/learning-dirary/books/Java/EE/J2EE/head-first-servlet-and-jsp-2ed/README.md

 Reference above is on page 245

+## Listener examples

+Session counter in a *non-distributed system* as a typical use case of `HttpSessionListener`

+Reference above is on page 261

 # Chapter 13: The Power of Filters: wrappers and filters
 ## Container's rule for ordering filters: